-Our state-of-the-art obstetric ultrasound services, including 3-D and 4-D capabilities, allow for viewing and monitoring of your baby.
+Our state-of-the-art obstetric ultrasound services allow for viewing and monitoring of your baby.
 An ultrasound may be used to identify gestational age and fetal anatomy, monitor fetal growth, or determine structure and location of the placenta and blood flow.

 We also offer fetal echocardiography, first-trimester nuchal translucency screening and ultrasound-guided prenatal procedures.